 There are no rules or bans in the works for paraffin candles and those scented with synthetic oils.
 In the meantime, you don’t have to give up candles altogether.

-- Buy 100 percent beeswax candles with cotton wicks, which are free of toxins.
+- Buy 100 percent beeswax candles with cotton wicks, which are free of toxic chemicals.
 Beeswax can cost as much as six times the price of paraffin, so many candle manufacturers blend paraffin with their beeswax to cut costs.
 Be sure your candles say 100 percent beeswax on the label.

 - To reduce soot, no matter what kind of wicks are in your candles, trim wicks to 1/8 inch, and do not burn candles in a drafty area.